-The article for today is about the origins of the orans posture used in ancient Israel and in the Church.
-“Orans” is a Latin word for praying.
+The article for today is about the origins of a posture for praying used in ancient Israel and in the Church.
+In Latin, this posture, called the orans, means the person at prayer.
 You may be asking yourself what this orans posture is, because you may not know it by this name, but you certainly would know it by seeing it.
 It is a posture for praying that involves a person extending his hands by raising them to God in prayer.
 More specifically, the person raises his hands in prayer to God while bending his elbows at his sides with the palms of his hands facing each other or facing outward.
 From ancient times, the person of faith, hope and love has used this posture in offering prayer to the Living and True God.
 The question is this: Who may use this posture?
 Is this posture for the laity or only for the priest?
 Let me begin by saying that my answer to this question is both “yes” and “no” based on the authority of the received tradition.
 This means that both the priest and the laity have faithfully used this traditional orans posture, through the centuries, to pray to God, either in personal prayer or in communal prayer.
 Indeed, they have both raised their hands to God in prayer in the Tradition.
 On the one hand, the lay people of God have traditionally used the orans posture in offering personal prayer to God, especially during difficult times.
 On the other hand, the priest, for his part, has traditionally offered communal prayer to God using the orans posture.
 In fact, in the tradition, he has also used the orans for personal prayer, but he did not receive his consecration as a priest primarily to offer personal prayer to God.
 On the contrary, he, first and foremost, received his priestly consecration to offer communal prayer to God using this posture.
 Accordingly, the orans was certainly used by both the laity and the priest from ancient times.
 Indeed, there is a basis for them using this posture for praying in Scripture and Tradition.

 DOMESTIC ORANS POSTURE